OpenTranslationBible/open-bible/en-GB/43.John/md/john-04.md

 ## John 4:39

-Many of the Samaritans from that town believed in Him because of the woman’s testimony, “He told me everything I ever did.”
+Many of the Samaritans from that town came to believe in Him because of the woman’s testimony, “He told me everything I ever did.”

 ## John 4:40